SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 @sec_public_API

 In this chapter, we have seen several definitions of methods in the public configuration API of the presenter being built.
-The implementation of our configuration methods here is simply delegated to internal widgets, but a configuration can of course be more complex than that, depending on the internal logic of the UI.
+The implementation of our configuration methods is simply delegated to internal widgets, but a configuration can of course be more complex than that, depending on the internal logic of the UI.

-For methods that simply delegate to the internal widgets, the question is whether it makes sense to define these as methods in the `api` protocols at all.
+For methods that simply delegate to the internal widgets, the question is whether it makes sense to define these as methods in the 'api' protocols at all.
 Fundamentally this is a design decision to be made by the programmer.
 Not having such methods makes the implementation of the presenter more lightweight but comes at the cost of a less clear intent and of breaking encapsulation.

 For the former cost, we have seen an example in the protocol method list of Section *@sec_protocollist@*.
-The presence of the three methods defined there communicates to the user that we care about what to do when a class, `api` or `api-events` list item has been changed.
-Fundamentally the same also holds for the other examples in this chapter: each method in an `api` protocol communicates an intent to the reuser: this is how we expect that this presenter will be configured.
-Without such declared methods, it is less clear to the reuser what can be done to effectively reuse this presenter.
+The presence of the three methods defined there communicates to the user that we care about what to do when a class, 'api' or 'api-events' list item has been changed.
+Fundamentally the same also holds for the other examples in this chapter: each method in an 'api' protocol communicates an intent to the reuser: this is how we expect that this presenter will be configured.
+Without such declared methods, it is less clear to the reuser what can be done to effectively reuse a presenter.

 For the latter cost, expecting reusers of the widget to directly send messages to internal objects (in instance variables) means breaking encapsulation.
 As a consequence, we are no longer free to change the internals of the UI, e.g., by renaming the instance variables to a better name or changing the kind of widget used.
 Such changes may break reusers of the presenter and hence severely limit how we can evolve this presenter in the future.
-In the end, it is safer to define a public API and ensure in future versions of the presenter that the functionality of this API remains the same.
+It is safer to define a public API and ensure in future versions of the presenter that the functionality of this API remains the same.

 So in the end it is important to consider future reusers of your UI and the future evolution of your UI.
 You need to make a tradeoff between writing extra methods and possibly making reuse of the UI harder as well as possibly making future evolution of the UI harder.

 ### New versus old patterns

-In Spec 1.0, list presenters exposed a different API namely `whenSelectedItemChanged:` as in the following example.
+In Spec 1.0, list presenters exposed a different API, namely `whenSelectedItemChanged:`, as in the following example.

 ```
 initializePresenters